youzan/zent/packages/zent-popover/src/trigger/README.md

 ## Override methods

-`getAddtionalProps: () => Object`, returns additional props for the trigger node, these props are usually event handlers.
+`getTriggerProps: () => Object`, returns additional props for the trigger node, these props are usually event handlers.

 You can do whatever a valid React component can.